mattjcurry/Presentations/Concourse/concourse.md

 ---

-# Our Initial Goal
+# Our Initial Goals

   - Reduce the operational burden of running and scaling the platform.
+    - Ensure that our CF environments look consistent
+    - Automate testing of platform components
+  - Have a reliable way to recover in case of failure
+    - Ensure environments can be reproduced from source control
+  - Automate Everything
     - No more #@$*^$ GUI's.
-  - Be able to reliably and quickly build new environments
-  - Ensure that our CF environments look consistent
-  - Have a consitent and reliable way to recover in case of lost failure ???
-Is lost failure the correct term?

----

-# Solution Requirements

-  - Environments can be represented and versioned through source control
-  - Automated testing for all platform components
-  - Support the complex workflow of deploying CF and its ecosystem

 ---